CSEC-ASTU/CSEC-ASTU-Forum/README.md

 We believe in maintaining a respectful and inclusive environment for all participants in our discussions.
 We kindly request that you review and adhere to our [Code of Conduct](CODE_OF_CONDUCT.md) to ensure a positive and welcoming experience for everyone. ✨

+## Discussion Guidelines 💬

+To ensure meaningful and productive discussions, we kindly request that you follow these guidelines when participating in our discussions:

+1. Be respectful and considerate of others' opinions and perspectives.
+2. Stay on topic and keep the discussion focused.
+3. Provide constructive feedback and avoid personal attacks.
+4. Back your arguments with evidence or examples when possible.
+5. Use clear and concise language to express your thoughts.

+Remember, the goal of our discussions is to foster collaboration, share knowledge, and generate meaningful insights.
+Let's create a positive and inclusive environment for everyone involved.

+We appreciate your cooperation in following these guidelines and helping us maintain a healthy and productive discussion space.

 ## Feedback and Questions ❓

 If you have any feedback, questions, or concerns related to the discussions repository or our organization in general, please create a new topic in the [Discussions](https://github.com/orgs/CSEC-ASTU/discussions) section or reach out to the maintainers.